team-joan-clarke/trip-app/README.md

 ### Seed Data

-Seed data is available for use with
+Seed data is available for use

 ```sh
 npm run seed